-The schedule for rectifying deficiencies will be prepared from the Project Deficiency List.
+A Deficiency Rectification Plan will be developed to identify how each deficiency will be addressed, when it will be completed, and who will be responsible to carryout the action.
+A schedule for rectifying deficiencies will be prepared based on the Deficiency Rectification Plans.
 Preparation of this list will be coordinated by the OR Project Manager with inputs from the